gediz/mpv-wiki/Hardware-decoding-on-Linux.md

 # Intel and AMD
 With recent `mesa` and `ffmpeg`, both cards are supported by VA-API through `libva>=2.1`.
+Install `libva-intel-driver` and `libva-mesa-driver`.
 Make sure that your system does not have the following packages,
 1. `libva-vdpau`
 2. `libva-va-gl`
 3. `libvdpau-va-gl`